Gary Sobers scored 110 runs in the first innings for West Indies © Getty Images

 The Adelaide match was played without an injured Hall.
 Once again Sobers won the spin of the coin and elected to bat, and once again the events transpired in a scary image of the previous two Tests.
 West Indies produced yet another modest first innings score of 276, and even that would not have been possible but for two hours of unbridled Sobers genius.

-The West Indian captain walked in at 107 for four and batted with magnificent disdain.
+The West Indian captain walked in at 107 for 4 and batted with magnificent disdain.
 The strokes were unleashed with freedom of spirit and without restraint, an arc of marvel etched from backlift to follow-through.
 There followed 132 minutes of breath-taking batting, before he was bowled by Eric Freeman for 110.
-It was his 20th hundred, and scored in 117 minutes, with 15 fours and two sixes.
+It was his 20th hundred, and scored in 117 minutes, with 15 fours and 2 sixes.
 The rest of the batsmen fell to a series of rash strokes, and West Indies were dismissed about an hour before stumps.